-Sales Intelligence Tools for Small Teams (Without the Per-Seat Tax)
+Sales Intelligence Tools for Small Teams (2026): Real Pricing, No Per-Seat Tax

 Most sales intelligence pricing assumes a full sales team.
-Compare sales intelligence tools for small teams: real 2026 pricing and the per-seat traps to avoid.
+Ten tools compared for 1 to 5 person teams: real 2026 pricing, a 3-person cost table, and the per-seat traps to avoid.

 On this page

 Sales intelligence tools for small teams, ranked by job: Kustiq ($0 to $119/mo) wins on per-account depth and churn signal with no per-seat fee.
-Apollo ($59/mo) wins on contact volume per dollar.
-Lusha ($36/mo) on LinkedIn workflow speed.
+Apollo ($49/seat/mo on annual billing) wins on contact volume per dollar.
+Lusha ($49.90/mo, plan-bundled seats since mid-2026) on LinkedIn workflow speed.
 Clay wins on multi-provider orchestration, if someone on the team already thinks in data waterfalls.
+Hunter and UpLead cover the email-only budget end.
+RocketReach fills the per-seat lookup-volume middle, while LeadIQ Pro is $200/mo flat for up to 5 users.
 Cognism and ZoomInfo are built for revenue orgs with a dedicated RevOps function and a six-figure tool budget, not a founder working solo or a 3-person go-to-market team.
-Below: what changes in the pricing math once your team is under 5 people, six tools evaluated honestly, and a single comparison table.
+Below: what changes in the pricing math once your team is under 5 people, ten tools evaluated honestly, a modeled 3-person cost table, and a single comparison table.

 Sales intelligence tools for small teams run into a different problem than sales intelligence tools for a 50-person revenue org.
 Most of this market prices around a full sales team: a per-seat license for every rep, a minimum seat count before you can even start a contract, or an annual commitment sized for a company that already made its first RevOps hire.
 A founder or a 2 to 5 person go-to-market team does not need seat volume.
 It needs enough account depth to know which company to call first, and it needs to pay for what it actually uses instead of a headcount it does not have.
 That gap is where this comparison lives.
 For the fuller list of alternatives across every team size, our ZoomInfo alternatives piece runs seven tools side by side; this post narrows the lens to the 1 to 5 person case specifically.